You are here

 Shallow Loss Coverage Example

-Beginning in the 2015 crop year, cotton producers will have the opportunity to participate in the STAX program, which can impact the crop insurance coverage selection decision.
-Participation in the STAX program does not require having an underlying crop insurance policy.
+Beginning in the 2015 crop year, cotton producers had the opportunity to participate in the STAX program, which could impact their crop insurance coverage selection decision.
+Participation in the STAX program does not require an underlying crop insurance policy.

 Table 3.
 STAX example.